tgenaitay/lapartdesamis/README.md

 # La Part des Amis 🇫🇷🍷

 A web application to query tastes from wine enthusiasts, and fetch a selection of great wines from our catalog.
-Currently using Together AI's free endpoint for consuming Llama 3.3.
+Speeds up discovery of fantastic wines to make a cellar, then converts leads to hot prospects thanks to followup meeting.

 ## Features

 - Server-side processing with Node.js
 - Static file serving for frontend assets
-- LLM integration for intelligent transformation of user input into filters
+- LLM integration for intelligent transformation of user input into filters.
+- Currently using Together AI's free endpoint for consuming Llama 3.3.
-- Function call to Supabase for querying best wines
+- Function call to Supabase for querying best wines based on filters
-- Scoring based on user's preferences and WIM notes
+- Scoring based on user's preferences and our own notes
 - Data storage all in Supabase
+- Emailing client/owners using Resend

 ## Prerequisites

 - Node.js
 - npm
 - Supabase
+- Resend
+- Together AI
 - Wine data :)

 ## Setup